Nuclei-Software/nuclei-tool-guide/source/qemu/intro.rst

         In the **general_config** JSON configuration script, the **base** attribute must coexist with either **size** or **irq**, and the format requires **base** to be written first, followed by either **size** or **irq**.

+  ``debug=1`` list the start address of the current device's peripherals and memory distribution information or irq info for debugging purposes.
+It is generally not recommended to enable this feature under normal circumstances.

+* ``-cpu nuclei-n300fd,ext=_v_xxldsp,vlen=128,elen=64,s=true``:

+  Using the ``-cpu`` option, ``nuclei-n300fd`` represents the selectable CPU type for Nuclei, and the complete list of types can be referred to in the diagrams within the ``Design and Architecture`` section.
+This operation is necessary.

-* ``-cpu nuclei-nx900fd,ext=_xxldsp``: Using the ``-cpu`` option, you can specify the type of Nuclei core.
-The way to enable different extensions is to add them inside it, for example, 'xxldsp' represents enabling the CoreXtend DSP extension.
+  ``ext=`` This parameter is optional, used to pass different riscv extension, The way to enable different extensions is to add them inside it, for example, ``xxldsp`` represents enable the nuclei DSP extension, ``v`` represents enable RISC-V V-Extension, When enabling multiple extensions, they are connected through ``_``.
 Currently, Nuclei QEMU supports the following common RISC-V instruction set extension types:

   +--------------+-------------------------------------------------------------------------+
   | Extension    | Functionality                                                           |